vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 - The spam protection mechanics prevent me to do more than `spam.protection.maxUserTransfersPerEpoch` transfers per epoch. (<a name="0057-TRAN-009" href="#0057-TRAN-009">0057-TRAN-009</a>)
 - A delayed one-off transfer cannot be cancelled once set-up. (<a name="0057-TRAN-010" href="#0057-TRAN-010">0057-TRAN-010</a>)
 - A one-off transfer `to` a non-`000000000...0`, and an account type that a party cannot have, must be rejected (<a name="0057-TRAN-059" href="#0057-TRAN-059">0057-TRAN-059</a>)
+- As a user, I can accumulate the fees I collect over an epoch.
+When I initiate a transfer that incurs a transfer fee, I have the ability to view the amount that is exempt from transfer fees through the API. (<a name="0057-TRAN-012" href="#0057-TRAN-012">0057-TRAN-012</a>)

 ### Recurring transfer tests